Skip to main content

 • monetization

-Users express concern that the monetization aspect of the game feels overly aggressive, likening the narrator's rapid-fire delivery at the end to the frantic tone of financial product advertisements, which often highlight potential negative outcomes.
-This suggests a perception that the game's monetization strategy may be perceived as exploitative or overwhelming.
+Users express concern that the monetization aspect of the game feels overly aggressive, likening the narrator's rapid-fire delivery at the end to that of financial product advertisements, which often emphasize the potential negative consequences of poor financial decisions.
+This suggests a perception that the game's monetization strategy may be exploitative or overwhelming.

-• “It might be my imagination, but at the end, the narrator seemed to start talking as fast as the people in financial product advertisements, cramming in all the details about how you will probably go bankrupt, lose your house, and the respect of all but the lowest of bums.”
+• “It might be my imagination, but at the end, the narrator seemed to start talking as fast as the people at the end of financial product advertisements, where they cram in all the stuff about how you will probably go bankrupt and lose your house and the respect of all but the lowest of bums.”

 Buy Safecracker: The Ultimate Puzzle Adventure